Battle of Hattin: Battle

 On the morning of 4 July the crusaders were blinded by smoke from the fires set by Saladin's forces.
-The Franks came under fire from Muslim mounted archers from the division commanded by Gökböri, who had been resupplied with 400 loads of arrows brought up during the night.
+The Franks came under fire from Muslim mounted archers from the division commanded by Gökböri, who had been resupplied with 400 loads of arrows that had been brought up during the night.
 Gerard and Raynald advised Guy to form battle lines and attack, which was done by Guy's brother Amalric.
 Raymond led the first division with Raymond of Antioch, the son of Bohemund III of Antioch, while Balian and Joscelin III of Edessa formed the rearguard.

-The crusaders broke camp and changed direction for the springs of Hattin, but they were attacked by Saladin's army, which blocked the route forward and any possible retreat.
+Thirsty and demoralized, the crusaders broke camp and changed direction for the springs of Hattin, but their ragged approach was attacked by Saladin's army, which blocked the route forward and any possible retreat.
 Count Raymond launched two charges in an attempt to break through to the water supply at Lake Tiberias.
 The second of these enabled him to reach the lake and make his way to Tyre.

-After Raymond escaped, Guy's position was even more desperate.
-Most of the Christian infantry had fled en masse to the Horns of Hattin, where they played no further part in the battle.
-Many of Guy's soldiers were killed on the spot while the remainder were taken prisoner.
+After Raymond escaped, Guy's position was now even more desperate.
+Most of the Christian infantry had effectively deserted by fleeing en masse onto the Horns of Hattin, where they played no further part in the battle.
+Overwhelmed by thirst and wounds, many of Guy's soldiers were killed on the spot without resistance while the remainder were taken prisoner.
 Their plight was such that five of Raymond's knights went over to the Muslim leaders to beg that they be mercifully put to death.
 Guy attempted to pitch the tents again to block the Muslim cavalry.
 The Christian knights and mounted serjeants were disorganized, but still fought on.